0xdolan/kurdish/README.md

 ە         | U+06d5 ARABIC LETTER AE
 و         | U+0648 ARABIC LETTER WAW
 ۆ         | U+06c6 ARABIC LETTER OE
-وو         | U+0648 ARABIC LETTER WAW (X2) Consonant version of the letter is not defined yet.
+وو         | U+0648 ARABIC LETTER WAW (X2) Vowel version of the letter is not defined yet.
 The same shape but different unicode code should be dedicated.
+This should be count as ONE individual character.
 ی         | U+06cc ARABIC LETTER FARSI YEH
 ێ         | U+06ce ARABIC LETTER YEH WITH SMALL V
 و         | Consonant version of the letter is not defined yet.
 The same shape but different unicode code should be dedicated.